 If more than one transfer policy was offered in step-4, for the transfer policy selected in Step 6, the IN-CSE informs the SCEF of the selected transfer policy identifier.
 For this purpose, the IN-CSE shall use the PATCH request to modify the existing resource at the SCEF.

-The message includes the following information.
+The message includes the following information:

-An HTTP PATCH method shall be used
+An HTTP PATCH method shall be used.

 URI shall be set to {apiRoot}/3gpp-bdt/v1/{scsAsId}/subscriptions/{subscriptionId}.
 The {apiRoot} and {scsAsId} segments are configured based on Service Provider and MNO policies.
 The {subscriptionId} segment is configured by the SCEF.